 Amount of Protein: 15 grams per cup (boiled and dried)

-Chickpeas are also known as Garbanzo beans, the main ingredient in hummus preparation and the famous Indian chhole.
-They have a slightly nutty flavour and are easily used in any dishes such as curries, soups and vegetable bowls to pack a protein punch.
+Chickpeas are also known as Garbanzo beans, the main ingredient in hummus preparation and the famous Indian chole.
+They have a slightly nutty flavor and are easily used in any dish such as curries, soups, and vegetable bowls to pack a protein punch.
 They contain healthy carbs, as well.
 You can enjoy them as a healthy snack, such as spiced roasted chickpeas.
 They are the most well-known source of protein for those following a strict vegan diet.

 Amount of Protein: 14 grams per cup (boiled from dried)

-Mung beans are a good source of protein, fibre, iron and antioxidants.
+Mung beans are a good source of protein, fiber, iron, and antioxidants.
 You may soak them in the water tied in a muslin cloth for them to sprout overnight and have them with some chopped veggies and a dash of lemon.
 They are best to be consumed raw for maximum health benefits.
 They are also great for weight loss and keep your immune system strong.

 Amount of Protein: 9 grams per cup (raw or boiled)

 You mean find soybean sprouts in most Asian, especially Korean dishes - now you know the secret behind that flawless Korean skin.
-They have a high amount of folate, which delivers up to 30% of your daily requirements, and they are known to prevent and treat anaemia.
-You can consume these in your soups, rice or just raw in your salads for that extra protein boost.
+They have a high amount of folate, which delivers up to 30% of your daily requirements, and they are known to prevent and treat anemia.
+You can consume these in your soups, rice, or just raw in your salads for that extra protein boost.

 Amount of Protein: 8.6 grams per cup (boiled)

-Green peas are at 17% of your daily protein value, and even though they might not be the most appetising form of whole plant protein, they can be easily added to your sauteed veggies and are one of the best protein food veg.
-They can even be added to any Indian preparation, potatoes and carrot, and some spices added for a nutritional bowl of goodness.
+Green peas are at 17% of your daily protein value, and even though they might not be the most appetizing form of whole plant protein, they can be easily added to your sauteed veggies and are one of the best protein foods.
+They can even be added to any Indian preparation, with potatoes, carrots, and some spices added for a nutritional bowl of goodness.

-Amount of Protein: 4.28 grams per one stalk (medium boiled or steamed)
+Amount of Protein: 4.28 grams per stalk (medium boiled or steamed)

-Broccoli is one of the best protein food veg and also offers other nutritional health benefits such as Vitamin A, vitamin C and Vitamin K. Do not forget to include the stalk of these green vegetables high in protein along with the flower head in your stir fry when cooking the protein rich vegetables.
+Broccoli is one of the best protein veggies and also offers other nutritional health benefits such as Vitamin A, vitamin C, and Vitamin K. Do not forget to include the stalk of these green vegetables high in protein along with the flower head in your stir fry when cooking the protein-rich vegetables.

 Amount of Protein: 4.7 grams of protein

 They are a delicious source of protein (along with carbohydrates) and can be consumed year-round, especially during summers and monsoons in India.
-Have it roasted with a rub of lime, red chilli and salt or steamed with some butter and your favourite choice of spice.
-They are a great addition to your stir fry, veggies and soups and can be served as a side dish too.
-Being one of the high protein vegetables, it should be used in any form.
+Have it roasted with a rub of lime, red chili, and salt, or steamed with some butter and your favourite choice of spice.
+They are a great addition to your stir fry, veggies, and soups and can be served as a side dish too.
+Being one of the high-protein vegetables, it should be used in any form.